alefesouza/schoolapp/Screenshots/README.md

 ## ## Screenshots

-The screenshots are from the Google Play, App Store and Windows Store listing in 2015.
+The screenshots are from the Google Play listing in 2015.

 ### Android